-View of the Wasatch Mountains from Plain City Source: http://assets.utahrealestate.com/ photos/640x480/1200537\6.jpg resource management plan, stakeholders identified the following five key resources of greatest importance to the County:

-In 2017, when this chapter was initially drafter as a stand-alone governs most of the Mountainside area, this chapter groups all resource elements required to be addressed by state law into five general categories: Land Resources, Water Resources, Recreation Resources, Wildlife Resources, and Socio-Economic Resources.
+View of the Wasatch Mountains from Plain City Source: http://assets.utahrealestate.com/ photos/640x480/1200537\6.jpg governs most of the Mountainside area, this chapter groups all resource elements required to be addressed by state law into five general categories: Land Resources, Water Resources, Recreation Resources, Wildlife Resources, and Socio-Economic Resources.
 Each section presents a description of the resource and the current resource management setting; a description of relevant socio-economic effects of resource management; and the desired future management conditions.